HIRC_Logo-mark---blue Diagonal background separation icon-grid list-ul-regular Engaged Badge icon-plus-blue icon-plus-minus circle-question-regular

 The Business Continuity Maturity (BCM) is a simple and standard approach to evaluate preparedness.
 The BCM informs whether a supplier has policies and programs in place to help prepare, prevent, and recover from supply disruptions.
 The self-assessment is derived from ISO 22301; takes roughly 1 hour to complete; and is open book.

 Completion is simple and at no cost.
-For convenience, suppliers may complete via our partner technology, Supply Risk Solutions (SRS), for secure storage and sharing.
+For convenience, suppliers may use the HIRC Vault.

 Goals